Smustus/Next.js/README.md

 # Next.js
-Practice NextJS app using Tailwind
+Practice NextJS apps using Tailwind and Typescript